vwscc-xtb/vwscc-xtb.github.io/page/installation.md

 ## Straighforward Installation
-The most straightforward way of installing xtb is to download [precompiled binaries](https://github.com/grimme-lab/xtb/releases).
-One can also download vlled-edge version of the program subject to less testing.
+The most straightforward way to install xtb is by downloading the [precompiled binaries](https://github.com/grimme-lab/xtb/releases).
+You can also get bleeding-edge version of the program.
-After downloading the appropriate version, please extract, make it executable, and add to your `PATH` variable:
+After downloading the appropriate version, extract it, make it executable, and add it to your `PATH` variable:

 ```bash
 tar -xvf xtb*.tar.xz